python-trio/trio/docs/source/reference-core.rst

 .. autofunction:: open_nursery
    :async-with: nursery

 Nursery objects provide the following interface:

-   .. currentmodule:: None
+.. class:: nursery_interface

+   (Note: there is no public class called :class:`nursery_interface`;
+   this is a convenient fiction to make our documentation generator happy.
+You get a nursery object by calling :func:`open_nursery`.)

    .. method:: spawn(async_fn, *args, name=None)